A life that should feel fulfilled.

 My work is steady and spacious.
 We look directly at the parts of you that want safety and the parts that want adventure.
 All of them belong.

 The real adventure, I believe, is in the courage it takes to live more honestly.
-Purpose is not something we create or choose.
+Purpose is not something we create, find or choose.
 It is something we recognise and live.

 I live in Somerset and seek out wilderness whenever I can.
 I love nothing more than witnessing the moment someone rediscovers their own wildness.